aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 layout: docs
 title: Getting Started
 ---
+# Getting Started

 Like any scala.js project to get started you need to include the libraries in your build. the artifacts are published to a bintray only and not jcenter or maven in general.

 ```scala
 // bintray resolvers
 resolvers += Resolver.bintrayRepo("aappddeevv", "maven")